Forgotten treasures in the HST/FOC UV imaging polarimetric archives of active galactic nuclei. II. Mrk 463E

-In polarized flux, a bottleneck-like feature appear between the two hot spots.
+In polarized flux density, a bottleneck-like feature appears between the two hot spots.
 This apparent bridge between the extended clumps in the NLR could come from scattering of the UV continuum from the nuclei on material in the parsec-scale radio jet at position angle $~180^\circ$ \citep{Mazzarella1991,Kukula1999}.
-This could be investigated by correlating the present near-UV polarization map to high resolution radio maps.
-Just outside the conical wind, $\sim1.5$~kpc East of the southern hot spot, a spherical clump (circled in blue in Fig. \ref{Fig:MRK463E_FOC_I} and \ref{Fig:MRK463E_FOC_PF_P}) appears in both total and polarized flux with $P=19.8\pm4.9\%$ at $\Psi=76.2\pm7.1^\circ$.
-Two other spherical clumps (circled in yellow in Fig. \ref{Fig:MRK463E_FOC_I}) are visible in total flux and polarization East of the Northern end of the polar wind, lying at $\sim2.8$~kpc and $\sim3.5$~kpc East of the major clumps lying North of the NLR cone, with $P=37.4\pm13.8\%$ at $\Psi=148.4\pm10.4^\circ$ and $P=11.4\pm5.9\%$ at $\Psi=56.5\pm14.8^\circ$ respectively, just below $2\sigma_P$.
+This could be investigated by correlating the present NUV polarization map to high resolution radio maps.
+Just outside the conical wind, $\sim1.5$~kpc East of the southern hot spot, a spherical clump (circled in blue in Fig. \ref{Fig:MRK463E_FOC_I} and \ref{Fig:MRK463E_FOC_PF_P}) appears in both total and polarized flux density with $P=19.8\pm4.9\%$ at $\Psi=76.2\pm7.1^\circ$.
+Two other spherical clumps (circled in yellow in Fig. \ref{Fig:MRK463E_FOC_I}) are visible in total intensity and polarization East of the Northern end of the polar wind, lying at $\sim2.8$~kpc and $\sim3.5$~kpc East of the major clumps lying North of the NLR cone, with $P=37.4\pm13.8\%$ at $\Psi=148.4\pm10.4^\circ$ and $P=11.4\pm5.9\%$ at $\Psi=56.5\pm14.8^\circ$ respectively.
+As both values are below $3\sigma_P$, it only hints for a possible polarization of the clumps, so it has to be taken with caution.
 South of the wind, two small knots (circled in green in Fig. \ref{Fig:MRK463E_FOC_I} and \ref{Fig:MRK463E_FOC_PF_P}) appear in polarization, at $\sim0.6$~kpc South-West and $\sim1$~kpc South-East of the vertex of the wind cone with $P=17.0\pm3.3\%$ at $\Psi=126.2\pm5.5^\circ$ and $P=24.4\pm4.3\%$ at $\Psi=77.0\pm5.1^\circ$ respectively.

 All those features can be seen on the polarization degree map in the right-hand part of Fig.~\ref{Fig:MRK463E_FOC_PF_P}.
 This map reveals that the polarization inside of the NLR does not exceed $20\%$, dropping to zero around the center of the bottleneck structure.
 North of the NLR, the clumps show a polarization degree above $30\%$, increasing up to almost $50\%$ as they get further away from the first two arcseconds around the supposed position of the SMBH.